a-anand-91119/SimplePermissionManager/README.md

                 Manifest.permission.READ_CONTACTS);

 // To request for a permission use the requestPermission()
-// The user response will be available in the singlePermissionResponse() callback of PermissionResponseListener
+// The user response will be available in singlePermissionResponse() callback of PermissionResponseListener
 // A default message will be displayed before requesting previously denied permissions permissionManager.requestPermission(Manifest.permission.CAMERA);
 // You can use use the overloaded message to display a custom message in alert dialog